Mar Vista Animal Medical Center

 SO WHAT IS “EOSINOPHILIC GRANULOMA COMPLEX?”

 Given the above information it would seem logical that an eosinophilic granuloma would be a granuloma made up of eosinophils; however, the situation is more complicated.
 Initially, it appeared that eosinophilic granuloma was just what it sounds like but as it was studied more thoroughly, it was found that there were three different classes of this condition and not all were granulomas and not all involved eosinophils.
-Further, the name "eosinophilic granuloma" implies a final diagnosis but this is generally not the case.
+Further, the name "eosinophilic granuloma" implies a final diagnosis but this is generally not the case, either.
 Eosinophilic granuloma lesions are more like symptoms of a variety of underlying causes such as allergy or even bacterial infection.

 The three classes of Eosinophilic Granuloma Complex are listed below and an individual cat may have any or all of them.
 The three classes are: